samshady/samshady.github.io/_posts/2020-01-18-how-to-make-a-website-in-10-minutes-for-cheap.md

 Are you interested in a topic and are you willing to learn more later as you continue your blog?
 Good.
 Choose that.

 Doing this will prevent you from running out of ideas for your blog.
-It's important so please, sit down and think for a minute.
+This step is very important and will probably take you the most time.

+So please, sit down and think for a minute.
 Need help?
 Here's some popular categories.

 ![](/assets/img/uploads/popularblogcategories (1).png)

 Done?
-Next step.
+Lets's move on to the next step.

 ## Pick a name